cited/Certbot-Webmin-Module/README.md

 # Certbot Webmin Module

 # Info
 Certbot Module for Webmin.
-Install and manage SSL certificates via Certbot.
+Install and manage SSL certificates and Certbot plugins via Webmin.

 # How to install via CDN